Free Kitchen Hacks eBook

 Twirling Mushroom Spinach Pasta onto fork

-• Vegetable broth.
-You can buy it at the store or make your own vegetable broth.
+You can buy veggie broth at the store or make your own vegetable broth from kitchen scraps.

 All ingredients for Mushroom Spinach Pasta including salt, garlic, butter, spinach, lemon, vegetable broth, white wine, olive oil, mushrooms, pasta, and pepper